bonattt/BillVersusTheCity/src/Design/weapons.md

 - damage: damage dealt to target
 - projectile_velocity

-- semi_auto_rate_of_fire: how quickly can single shots be fired repeatedly
+- semi_auto_fire_rate: how quickly can single shots be fired repeatedly
-- full_auto_rate_of_fire: how quickly does fully auto shoot
+- full_auto_fire_rate: how quickly does fully auto shoot

 - ammo_capacity: how many rounds are stored a fully loaded gun
 - reload_amount: how many rounds are loaded by a reload action